Alert 1 of 1

 8. While we’re on the topic of passwords – don’t ever, ever give your digital banking credentials to another person or company.
 Relationships end, misunderstandings happen, situations arise.
 Don’t share that information.

 9. If you have not already done so, now would be a good time to place a verbal passcode on your ATFCU membership.
-This passcode is employed by our Call Center staff when personal financial information is requested over the phone
+This passcode is employed by our Contact Center staff when personal financial information is requested over the phone

 12. Finally, don’t let your guard down – criminals will often lie low when a data breach is being publicized; then strike months or years later.